ghostery/adblocker/packages/adblocker-webextension-example/README.md

 ## Workflow

 1. `yarn bundle` will build the extension
-2. Open your browser and load "unpacked extension" from the `example` folder
+2. Open your browser and load "unpacked extension" from this folder
 3. On re-build, reload the extension in browser